Apple stories

 We’ll change that today by introducing you to some of our apple farmers.

-More than 7,000 apple farmers in South Tyrol/Südtirol cultivate their mostly small farms, with a growing area of two to three hectares, all over the province.
+Approximately 6,000 apple farmers in South Tyrol/Südtirol cultivate their mostly small farms, with an average growing area of about three hectares, all over the province.
 With plenty of passion, diligence and hard work, they ensure that the fruit baskets are always full to the brim.

 Here are some brief portraits of South Tyrolean apple growers.
 Think about their interesting stories the next time you take a delicious bite!